If you have recovered from Covid-19, your plasma may contain antibodies which can be used to help others.

 How do I donate Convalescent Plasma?

-Once you have recovered and at least 28 days have passed since your symptoms disappeared, you may be able to help others affected by the Covid-19 outbreak by donating your plasma.
+Once you have recovered, at least 28 days have passed since your symptoms disappeared, and you have returned to normal activities, you may be able to help others affected by Covid-19 by donating your plasma.

 Tell me about whole blood donation